tugraz-isds/achart-creator/README.md

 ## 1 Introduction

 AChart Creator (standing for Accessible Chart Creator) is a command-line tool to generate accessible charts as standalone SVG files from tabular data contained in CSV files.
 The SVG files are annotated with WAI-ARIA attributes and other accessibility markup.

+AChart Creator works in tandem with a graphical web application called AChart Interpreter, which can be used to interpret and read out the semantically enriched, acessible SVG charts created by AChart Creator.
+It can be found at: <https://github.com/tugraz-isds/achart-interpreter>.

 ## 2 Features

 - Reads CSV file and creates accessible chart as SVG file.
 - Supports bar, multi-line, and pie charts.